Mueller-Patrick/dhbw_service_bot/README.md

 **KNOWN ISSUES**<br>
-Due to the port to AWS Lambda and the simultaneous switch to the official python telegram library, some commands are currently not working, including, but not limited to:<br>
+Due to the port to AWS Lambda and the simultaneous switch to the official python telegram library, some commands are currently not working, including, but not certainly limited to:<br>
 <ul>
-    <li>/help</li>
-    <li>/settings</li>
-    <li>/getmenu</li>
+    <li>/getlectures</li>
 </ul>
-This is because for these commands, we generate a reply markup, which is done differently with the new library, so we need to switch that to the new behavior first.
-This is going to be done ASAP by Patrick.
+This is because for these commands, we use old data types or functions that don't work on the new system yet.